Beth L. Aarons, JD, MSW

 Massachusetts Council on Family Mediation, Inc., Board Member

-Massachusetts Collaborative Law Council, Board of Directors; President 2020-21
+Massachusetts Collaborative Law Council, Board of Directors; Past President 2020-21

 International Academy of Collaborative Professionals